 Saving Your Game in Luigi’s Mansion 3

-While playing LM3, you’ll be saving a lot.
+While playing Luigi's Mansion 3, you’ll be saving a lot.
 In fact, the best way to save your game is to simply move between rooms.
-Here’s how it works:
+To save your game, just do the following:

-- It’s recommended that you wait 10 seconds before quitting the game, so that you’re sure it’s worked.
+- Wait 10 seconds before quitting the game, so that you’re sure it’s worked.

 - You can also head to the main menu by pressing ‘+’, and scrolling down to the ‘Return to Title Screen’ option.